New Jersey Dog Bite Lawyers

 - Hedonic damages for loss of joy of life (for instance, if your injury has cost you the ability to do something you formerly enjoyed, such as play golf)

 Contact a Trusted NJ Dog Bite Attorney

-New Jersey dog bite lawyers at Lependorf & Silverstein, P.C. have provided professional and caring legal representation to injury victims for over 20 years, and will put their accumulated knowledge to work on your claim.
-Our team has successfully obtained fair and just financial settlements for our clients in the past and will work diligently with you to help secure the compensation you deserve for your losses.
+Our New Jersey dog bite lawyers at Lependorf & Silverstein, P.C., have provided professional and caring legal representation to injury victims for over 25 years.
+Our team has successfully obtained fair and just financial settlements for clients in the past and will work diligently to secure the compensation you deserve for your losses.
 Contact us for a free consultation at (609) 240-0040 and let us answer your dog bite case questions.